derekTurner/Javascript-Games-Fund-24/Block_3/section_1c/setup.md

 ## Setting up PC

 To progress from using the playground Babylon can be set up on your local machine.
-This can be done by setting up a node enviironment and installing the required modules.
+This can be done by setting up a node environment and installing the required modules.

 Node can be used in several ways.

-1. Install node on the windows machine aan work  locally.
+1. Install node on the windows machine and work  locally.
 This will cause node modules to be installed locally with the drawback  they can be hard to delete and that it is difficult to maintain several projects at once which may need different node dependancies.

 2. Use a linux installation on a separate dedicated machine.
 This should work fine but still needs care to maintain different dependancies for separate projects.

-3. Use linux running on a cloud based bachine such as and AWS instance.
+3. Use linux running on a cloud based machine such as and AWS instance.
 Again fine, but take care over back up.

 4. Use linux running on a virtual machine locally.

 5. Use a fully containerised environment within Docker.

 6. Utilise the features of Visual Studio Code and Docker to open local files in a container as and when needed and copy these files to github (taking care not to copy node modules to github).
-This iss my preferred approach.
+This is my **preferred approach**.

 This section describes the process of setting up Docker on a local PC together with useful programmes to interface between the editor and github.